 This particular Deiss project consisted of a set of eight piano pieces written to commemorate the Paris Exposition as well as to honor the famed French pianist and pedagogue Marguerite Long.
 Eight piano pieces were commissioned and gathered together as a collection of “illustrations musicales” under the overarching title à l’Exposition.

 The compositions created for the Paris Exposition’s Festivals of Lights were large-scale orchestral works (some with chorus) — the longest of them running well over 30 minutes in duration.
 By contrast, the piano pieces penned for the Deiss project — the eight composers personally selected by Mme.
 Long herself — are relative trifles; only one of the pieces lasts more than four minutes.
-The collection includes:
+First presented at the inauguration of the Pavillon de la femme, de l’enfant et de la famille at the Paris Exposition, the collection includes:

 - Georges Auric: La Seine, un matin … (The Seine, One Morning …)